Defining Different Types of Grid Interconnection with Solar

 The second mistake people make when deciding to go off-grid: thinking that off-grid homes are greener and more sustainable than conventional “grid tied” homes.

-Nowadays, we find that most of our customers don’t live far from power lines.
+We find that most of our customers don’t live far from power lines.
 With a grid-tied system, any excess power generated from solar goes back into the grid and helps your neighbors reduce their carbon footprints.

 Remember- it’s fossil fuels that we’re trying to avoid, not the grid itself.

-While many are eager to cut ties with the utility company for one reason or another, the reality is that most of us are already tied in and the efficiencies of the grid generally outweigh an off-grid solar system.
+While many are eager to cut ties with the utility company for one reason or another, the reality is that most of us are already tied in and the efficiencies of the grid generally outweigh an off-the-grid solar system.

 The good news: you do not have to go off-the-grid to enjoy the benefits of clean, solar energy!